johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 servers are warned against producing. {{ua-requirements}} advises best practices that help maximize this sense of compatibility.

-See {{languages-frameworks}} for more details on programming languages and software frameworks.

-#### Programming Languages & Software Frameworks {#languages-frameworks}
+### Programming Languages & Software Frameworks {#languages-frameworks}

 A programming language or software framework with support for cookies could reasonably be used to create an application that acts as a cookie producer, cookie consumer, or both.
-Because a developer may want to maximize their compatibility as either a producer or consumer, these languages or frameworks should strongly consider supporting both sets of requirements, {{sane-profile}}
+Because a developer may want to maximize their compatibility as either a producer or consumer, these languages or frameworks should strongly consider supporting both sets of requirements, {{server-requirements}}
 and {{ua-requirements}}, behind a compatibility mode toggle.
-This toggle should default to {{sane-profile}}'s requirements.
+This toggle should default to {{server-requirements}}'s requirements.

 Doing so will reduce the chances that a developer's application can inadvertently create cookies that cannot be read by other servers.

-# Server Requirements {#sane-profile}
+# Server Requirements {#server-requirements}

-This section describes the syntax and semantics of a well-behaved profile of the Cookie and Set-Cookie header fields.
+This section describes the conforming syntax and semantics of the HTTP Cookie and Set-Cookie header fields.

 ## Set-Cookie {#sane-set-cookie}